amnahkhatun/frontend-prep-cheatsheet/README.md

 - React uses unidirectional data flow.
 Data can be passed from parent to child.
 - Props can pass functions that may manipulate state.
 We can store the state in the parent and allow its child to use and manipulate the state.

+- Difference between default export and named export.
+- With Named export we can have multiple export in a single file.
+- With default export we can have only one export in a single file.
+- The naming of import is completely independent in default export and we can use any name we like.

 **HOC**

 https://codesandbox.io/s/a-simple-higher-order-component-forked-lk8gq?file=/index.js